Either the site is still loading, or the link you clicked doesn't seem to exist. Anyway, the answer to your questions is likely 42.

 The partition markers stand out because their range of influence extends to all lexemes in their vecinity.
 In practice, this means that the partition markers allow entire groups of root words to be treated as one, and make it subordinate to another group of root words.
 For example:

-Among each other, the class 5 root words also have a rank:
+Among eath other, the root words also have a rank.
+Click here to learn more about ranks.

-The ranking becomes relevant in situations where two (or more) class 5 root words are right next to each other.
+This ranking becomes relevant only in situations where two (or more) root words are right next to each other.

 better than turning green